Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Green
 			// 3rd number = Blue
 			"Glow Color"				"255,255,255"
+			//"Glow Color"				"all_tank_glows" // Alternative (See "Colors" section)

 			// The Mutant Tank's glow outline will flash.
 			// Note: This setting can be overridden for specific players.